IgniteUI/igniteui-xplat-docs/README.md

 - commit your changes to you branch
 - push your branch to origin
-- create pull request and target vnext branch on [github](https://github.com/IgniteUI/igniteui-xplat-docs)
+- create a pull request and target vnext branch on [github](https://github.com/IgniteUI/igniteui-xplat-docs)

 ## Following Rules